soenkekluth/sticky-state/README.md

   absoluteClass:  'is-absolute'
 };

+// instantiate with options
 new StickyState(yourElement, stickyOptions);

+// you shoudl use the class name you defined in your options here:
-// or for all elements with class .sticky StickyState.apply(document.querySelectorAll('.sticky'), stickyOptions);
+StickyState.apply(document.querySelectorAll('.sticky'), stickyOptions);
-// for example
 ```

 ### React Component